geosolutions-it/ckanext-faoclh/README.md

 $ pip install -e .
 ```

-### Initialize the DB with the mandatory Tables needed for localized records:
+### Initialize the database with the mandatory tables needed for localized records:
 ```
 $ paster --plugin=ckanext-multilang multilangdb initdb --config=/etc/ckan/default/production.ini
 ```

-NOTE: Make sure that the virtual environment is active before running the above command
+NOTE: Make sure that the virtual environment is active before running the above command.
+See previous steps on how to activate the virtual environment.

 ### Configure multilingual support in CKAN's configuration file (production.ini)
-To add multilingual configurations in CKAN's configuration file (production.ini) is found at `/etc/ckan/default/production.ini`, add the following configuration keys:
+To add multilingual configurations in CKAN's configuration file (production.ini) found at `/etc/ckan/default/production.ini`, add the following configuration keys:

 - Add ckanext-spatial, ckanext-multilang extensions using the `ckan.plugins` configuration key separating each extension by space.
 Read more about adding extension [here](https://docs.ckan.org/en/ckan-1.4.3/extensions.html).
 ```
 ckan.plugins = ckanext-spatial ckanext-multilang
 ```

- - Add all locales you intend to use in the user interface using ckan.locales_offered key by adding space separated locale codes.
-Read more about CKAN's internationalization settings here.
+ - Add all locales you intend to use in the user interface using `ckan.locales_offered` configuration key by adding space separated locale codes.
+Read more about CKAN's internationalization settings [here](https://docs.ckan.org/en/ckan-2.7.3/maintaining/configuration.html#internationalisation-settings).

  For example, to add English, and French, use the sample configuration below:
 ```
 ckan.locales_offered = en fr